CMWolfe922/practice-projects/django-custom-user/README.md

     # setting the first parameter
     USERNAME_FIELD = 'email'
+    # I need to add the first_name and user_name fields here
     REQUIRED_FIELDS = ['user_name']

     # Now create a dunder method for __str__ to print the new users username